norouzi/mih/README.txt

 The code reads the full matrix of binary codes B each time, regardless of N (or nMs[nM]) which takes time and storage.
-It would be nice if we can only read the first N columns of B using http://www.hdfgroup.org/HDF5/.
+It would be nice if we can only read the first N columns of B (probably using http://www.hdfgroup.org/HDF5/).
+Because of this problem, the current estimate of storage is not accurate and it includes the full matrix B.

 Improve SparseHashtable insertion speed.
 It is currently very slow, but can be improved in different ways.